helmutkemper/iotmaker.platform/tween/readme.md

 Browser screen:
 ![motion 500 divs](./example/motion_500_divs/motion_500_divs.png)

-> This example can move 200 divs simultaneously on my Sansung Galaxy A51 phone (a basic cell phone model, with android) and 700 divs on my Mac Book.

 Webassembly needs a server to run.
 The example below is a simple static server that prints the IP address to standard output.
 ```go